Quantum mechanics is compatible with counterfactual definiteness: Formal Treatment of Contextuality and Counterfactual Definiteness

-This is a representation (coupling) of the system (\ref{eq:example system}) with a factual context $c=2$, in which any counterfactual variable sharing a context with a factual one is identical with the latter.
+where ``ext.'' abbreviates ``extended.''
+This is a representation (coupling) of the system (\ref{eq:example system}) with a factual context $c=2$, in which any counterfactual variable sharing a content with a factual one is identical with the latter.
 This is the intuitive meaning of CFD.

-\subsection{Universality of counterfactual definiteness}
+\subsection{Universality of Counterfactual Definiteness}

-It is easy to see by inspecting (\ref{eq:ic coupling}) that the noncontextuality of this F-CF subsystem did not have to be assumed: if (\ref{eq:example system}) is s.c.c., it clearly holds by choosing the reduced coupling $\left\{ X,Y,Z\right\} $ as $\left\{ R_{2}^{2},R_{3}^{2},R_{4}^{2}\right\} $.
-The same holds for other three C-FC subsystems of (\ref{eq:example system}), which means that the system satisfies CFD. \begin{thm} Any s.c.c.\ system satisfies CFD. \end{thm} \begin{proof} Let $\mathcal{R}$ in (\ref{eq:system}) be a s.c.c.\ system.
+It is easy to see by inspecting (\ref{eq:ic coupling}) that the noncontextuality of this F-CF subsystem did not have to be assumed: e.g., if $\mathcal{R}_{1}$ in (\ref{eq:example system}) is s.c.c., the noncontextuality of $\mathcal{R}_{1}\left\llbracket c=2\right\rrbracket $ in (\ref{eq:F-CF example}) clearly holds by choosing the reduced coupling $\left\{ X,Y,Z\right\} $ as $\left\{ R_{2}^{2},R_{3}^{2},R_{4}^{2}\right\} $.
+The same holds for other three F-CF subsystems of (\ref{eq:example system}), as well as for the four F-CF subsystems of (\ref{eq:example system}), which means that the systems $\mathcal{R}_{1}$ and $\mathcal{R}_{2}$ both satisfiy CFD. \begin{thm} Any s.c.c.\ system satisfies CFD. \end{thm} \begin{proof} Let $\mathcal{R}$ in (\ref{eq:system}) be a s.c.c.\ system.
 We need to show that any of its F-CF subsystems is noncontextual.
 Let $c=c_{0}$ to be a factual context.
 Then the jointly distributed set of variables

 is a reduced coupling of $\mathcal{R}\left\llbracket c_{0}\right\rrbracket $.
 Indeed, for any $c\in C$,

 because the system is s.c.c. \end{proof} To emphasize once again the underlying intuition, it follows from the theorem that any F-CF subsystem has an i.c.\ coupling